 This is perhaps the one thing fans want over anything else.
-With three new circuits coming to F1 this year, and the massive rules changes coming in 2021, it is safe to say Codemasters have their hands full developing this year’s game.
+With two new circuits coming to F1 this year, and the massive rules changes coming in 2021, it is safe to say Codemasters have their hands full at the moment.

 However, the addition of new circuits would be a terrific way of extending content for users.
-Hockenheim and Interlagos are departing F1 this year, but they don’t need to leave the game.
+Hockenheim is departing F1 this year, but it doesn’t need to leave the game.

-Even a facelift to the F1 2019 version of the tracks and including them would be a great boost to the longevity of the game.
+Even a facelift to the F1 2019 version of the track and including it would be a great boost to the longevity of the game.

 In an ideal world we would get Imola, Turkey, and classic versions of Silverstone, Hockenheim, and Spa too.
 Maybe it can be a DLC…

 The Formula One season is on hold right now due to the continued global coronavirus issue.

 We now know that the Dutch, Spain, and Monaco Grands Prix will be postponed, extending the wait for F1 into June.

 That puts F1 right next to the projected release date for the game.
 This could lead to a huge event for F1 fans.